Spica-Vir/Spica-Vir.github.io/_posts/2022-01-14-ARCHER2 Connection and basic commands.md

 # CRYSTAL on ARCHER2
 A good example for the job submission file is provided in [this webpage](https://docs.archer2.ac.uk/other-software/crystal/#running-parallel-crystal-jobs).
 It is pasted here for reference, with the modification suggested in the same page.

+A job submission script developed by myself and now used accross the group is open for download [here](https://github.com/cmsg-icl/crystal_shape_control/tree/main/Job_Submitter_specific/CRYSTAL/ARCHER2).

 Note:
 1. To launch different calculations, substitute the `MPPcrystal` keyword in the script below with corresponding keywords:
     * `MPPcrystal` crystal (.d12) calculation in the massive parallel edition